min2ha/ukwa-site/content/target/45115/index.en.md

   "start_date": "2017-01-25T09:00:00Z"
 }

-# Lesbian, Gay and Bisexual and Trans Foundation (LGBT)

 LGBT Foundation, formerly known as The Lesbian & Gay Foundation (The LGF), is a national charity delivering a wide range of services to lesbian, gay and bisexual and trans (LGBT) communities.